The Controversy Around Autism and Neurodiversity

 Posted Apr 05, 2017

-April is Autism Month, which means many things to the ten-plus million people who make up our community in America.
+April is Autism Month, which means many things to the 10 million+ people who make up our community in America.
 For some, it’s Autism Awareness.
 For others, it’s Autism Acceptance.
-And there are those who wish for Autism Cure.
+And there are those who wish for an Autism Cure.
 We have yet to agree on what we want, or what to stand for, and that holds us back in terms of advocacy.
-We also don’t agree when it comes to who’s part of our community.
+We also don’t agree when it comes to who is part of our community.

 Some people see the autism community as exclusively autistic people, while others see the community as consisting of autistic people, family members, close friends, and caregivers.
 Personally, I embrace that wider membership, but I understand the thinking of those who wish for a narrower definition.

-True understanding is often said to come with first person experience, but autism is such a broad term that no single person is representative of the whole spectrum.
-The medical term for that is, "Autism is a very heterogeneous condition."
+True understanding is often said to come with first-person experience, but autism is such a broad term that no single person is representative of the whole spectrum.
+The medical language for that is, "Autism is a very heterogeneous condition."